davidbyttow/drone-ecr-registry-plugin/README.md

 # drone-ecr-repository-plugin

-Drone extension to support ECR repositories when pulling images from agents.
+Drone extension to support ECR repositories when pulling images

 ## Building
 To build and push to your repository